Independence is a goal held dear by many seniors and their loved ones, not just on the 4th of July but year-round.

 Successfully aging seniors are able to maintain their social engagement within the family and among their communities.
-Those that are no longer able or desirous of being socially active will have more difficulty maintaining their independence as they age.
+Those who are no longer able or desirous of being socially active will have more difficulty maintaining their independence as they age.

 Even when a senior is physically well, able to be mobile, and perform their own ADLs, they may still have difficulty with socialization and independence due to one or more factors limiting their engagement.

 Perhaps a physically functional senior has no access to transportation or finances that would allow socialization and community engagement.
-Maybe their community is unsafe for them to walk alone due to either predators or infrastructure, such as poorly maintained sidewalks, no nearby retail outlets, or unsafe traffic patterns putting pedestrians at risk.
+Maybe their community is unsafe for them to walk alone due to either predators or infrastructure, such as poorly maintained sidewalks, no nearby retail outlets, or unsafe traffic patterns that put pedestrians at risk.